PyWiFeS/pipeline/README.md

 ## How to run the pipeline
-- Put all the raw data and calibration files in the same directory `/Users/.../my_folder/raw_data`
+1. Put all the raw data and calibration files in the same directory `/Users/.../my_folder/raw_data`
-- Copy the reduce data script and .json files to the above mentioned folder `cp /Users/.../pipeline/reduction_scripts/reduce_data.py /Users/.../my_folder/` `cp /Users/.../pipeline/reduction_scripts/*.json /Users/.../my_folder/`
+2. Copy the reduce data script and .json files to the above mentioned folder `cp /Users/.../pipeline/reduction_scripts/reduce_data.py /Users/.../my_folder/` `cp /Users/.../pipeline/reduction_scripts/*.json /Users/.../my_folder/`
-- Run `reduce_data.py` giving the raw data directory as an input parameter.
+3. Run `reduce_data.py` giving the raw data directory as an input parameter.
 The pipeline will run both arms automatically and choose the observing mode checking the headers.
 `python3 reduce_data.py raw_data`

-### DATA REDUCED !!!!
+### *DATA REDUCED!*

-# TO DO
+### TO DO
 - Extract spectrum from Cube
 - Splice blue and red spectra

+## **Reporting Issues or Suggestions:**
+If you encounter any issues or have suggestions for improving the pipeline, please [open a new issue] in the `issues` tab and fill out the provided template.
+Your feedback is valuable!